eradiate/eradiate/docs/rst/getting_started/index.rst

 Perform monochromatic and band simulations.
-    Eradiate can simulate radiative transfer for a single wavelength or a spectral band (using the correlated-*k* distribution method) between 280 and 2400 nm.
+    Eradiate can simulate radiative transfer for a single wavelength or a spectral band (using the correlated *k*-distribution method) between 280 and 2400 nm.

 Perform simulations on one-dimensional scenes.